Mia2b/cmput274-final-project-snake/README.md

 ## Acknowledgments

-The [Arduino](www.arduino.cc) documentation was used extensivly in making this project.
-Primarily to use functions found the the arduino library.
-We also used [EEPROM Write Anything](https://playground.arduino.cc/Code/EEPROMWriteAnything) as a reference point on how to use the AVR eeprom memory.
+* [Arduino](www.arduino.cc) documentation was used extensivly in making this project.
+* [EEPROM Write Anything](https://playground.arduino.cc/Code/EEPROMWriteAnything) as a reference point on how to use the AVR eeprom memory.
+* [PDQ_GFX](https://github.com/XarkLabs/PDQ_GFX_Libs) an optimized fork of the adafruit gfx libraries, used for drawing to the screen.
+* [Memory Free](https://playground.arduino.cc/Code/AvailableMemory) for debuging and checking the amount of memory we have free on the arduino.